rook/rook/Documentation/ceph-cluster-crd.md

 daemons.
 It may also use a [mask](https://docs.ceph.com/docs/master/rados/configuration/ceph-conf/#sections-and-masks).
 `option` is the configuration option to be overridden, and `value` is the value to set on the configuration option.
-All properties are strings.
+All properties are strings. `value` may also be a null value (`null` or `~` in YAML; `null` in JSON), which will configure Ceph to use the default value for a parameter.

+If an item is removed from the `configOverrides` section, Rook will no longer control the option, and Ceph will retain the most recently set value.

 Rook will only set configuration overrides once when an orchestration is run.
 For example, on node addition or removal, when disks change on a node, or when the operator starts (or restarts).
 This means that users can change Ceph's configuration from the CLI or dashboard as desired without Rook constantly fighting to control the setting.
-This is particularly valuable in situations where values need to be changed to debug errors or test changes to tuning parameters.
+This is particularly valuable in situations where values need to be changed temporarily to debug errors or test changes to tuning parameters.

-**WARNING:** Remember that Rook will set these overrides any time the operator restarts, so user changes via Ceph's CLI or dashboard to values set here will not persist forever.
+**WARNING:** Remember that Rook will set these overrides any time an orchestration is run, so user changes via Ceph's CLI or dashboard to values set here will not persist forever.

 Some examples: